 "The guests they bring are exactly the kind of people I'd want staying there.
 That's not something you can take for granted with rentals.
 Martin curates who books, and you can tell.
 The house is always left in excellent condition, and I've never had a single issue that made me regret the decision to rent."

-The model Hanna operates under gives her full control.
-All bookings are on request only, meaning she reviews and approves each stay before it's confirmed.
-She blocks off the weeks she wants for her family and leaves the rest to the team.
+The model Christoffer operates under gives him full control.
+All bookings are on request only, meaning he reviews and approves each stay before it's confirmed.
+He blocks off the weeks he wants for his family and leaves the rest to the team.

-"What surprised me most is how little effort it requires on my end.
-I get updates when needed, but I'm not managing bookings, answering inquiries, or coordinating cleanings.
-That's all handled.
-I just block off the weeks I want for myself and let them take care of the rest."
+"What surprised me most is how little it asks of me.
+I'm not managing bookings or answering questions, that's all handled.
+I simply set aside the weeks I want for my family, and the team takes care of everything else."

-After one full year, Hanna describes the experience as entirely positive — easier than she anticipated, more rewarding than she expected, and something she wishes she had started sooner.
+After one full year, Christoffer describes the experience as entirely positive, simpler than he anticipated, more rewarding than he expected, and something he wishes he had started sooner.

 The common thread in both accounts is the same: Scandinavian Hospitality operates as an extension of the homeowner, not as a separate business with conflicting interests.
 Properties are marketed to the right audience, maintained to the owner's standards, and managed with the understanding that this is someone's home — not just inventory.
 The guests are vetted, the communication is handled, and the owner is left to enjoy their property on their own terms.